Every type in c is either an object or a function type.

 The values are automatically indexed by 0 and incremented by one unless manually

-).
+defined (see months).
 Duplicate values can exist and the actual value of the

 enumeration constant is implementation defined.
 For example, Visual C++ uses a

-while GCC uses an unsigned int
+signed int while GCC uses an unsigned int.

 Void

-by itself means "cannot hold any value."
+The keyword void by itself means "cannot hold any value."
 For example, you can

 use it to indicate that a function does not return a value, or as the sole